CT075/fe8-archipelago/HACKING.md

 Most of the big-picture logic is defined in [Rules.mk](Rules.mk), with module-specific functionality delegated to those sub-makefiles.

+### CR comments

+You may see comments in the code marked as `CR`, `CR-soon` or `CR-someday`.
+This is a habit I picked up from an old workplace of mine, and they are effectively slightly more greppable `TODO`s of varying level of urgency --

+- `CR` is the most important; fix ASAP
+- `CR-soon` is a sign of some impending tech debt, but not yet an active problem.
+- `CR-someday` is an [Ozymandias](http://thecodelesscode.com/case/234) comment.

+Contributors shouldn't feel the need to follow my convention here (I'm probably not even that consistent with it myself).

 ### Code style and formatting

 - Prefer C to assembly, except for extremely minor edits.